National Treasure (Japan): Statistics

-The Agency for Cultural Affairs of Japan publishes the list of National Treasures and other designated Japanese cultural artefacts at the Database of National Cultural Properties.
-As of May 18, 2025, there are 916 National Treasures in the arts and crafts category, and 233 in the buildings and structures category.
+The Agency for Cultural Affairs of Japan publishes the list of National Treasures and other designated Japanese cultural artifacts at the Database of National Cultural Properties.
+As of March 26, 2026, there are 919 National Treasures in the arts and crafts category, and 233 in the buildings and structures category.
 The total number of arts and crafts items, as well as the total number of structures, is actually higher because related objects are sometimes grouped under a common name.

 About 89% of structural National Treasures are religious.
 Residences account for 8% of designated buildings; the remaining are castles and miscellaneous structures.
 More than 90% are wooden buildings, and about 13% of designated buildings are in private ownership.
-Of "fine arts and crafts" category, more than 30% of National Treasures are written materials such as documents, letters, or books.
-Swords, paintings, sculptures, and non-sword craft items each account for about 15% of National Treasures in this category.
+Of the "fine arts and crafts" category, more than 30% of National Treasures are written materials such as documents, letters, or books.
+Swords, paintings, sculptures, and non-sword craft items each account for about 15% of the National Treasures in this category.